hotchk155/hotchk155.github.io/products/arpie/manual.md

 - **(tr)** represents triplet time (two thirds normal note duration)

-The default is sixteenth notes (1 whole beat in 4/4 time)

 #VELO
 <a name="velo">

 ## MIDI Velocity

 This menu controls the MIDI velocity of the notes output by ARPIE.
-There are two velocity modes and you can toggle between them by pressing and holding the VELO button.
+There are two velocity modes, described as follows:

 ## Select MIDI Velocity

 <img class="wide" src="img/velo.png">

-This mode allows you to override the velocity of all arpeggiated notes to one of 16 levels (including muted and full velocity) as indicated above
+This mode allows you to override the velocity of all arpeggiated notes to one of 16 specific levels (0,9,17,26,34,43,51,60,68,77,85,94,102,111,119,127).
+In this mode the original velocity information from the controller keyboard is ignored.

+To switch to original velocity mode, press the first data button (zero velocity) two times.

 ## Original MIDI Velocity

-Original velocity mode plays each arpeggiated note using the velocity of the note as it was played in the chord on the input device.
-This mode can be identified by the right-most LED being on and all the others off.
+Original velocity mode plays each arpeggiated note using the velocity of the note as it was played on the controller keyabord.
+This mode can be identified by the left and right-most LEDs being on and all the others off.

+To switch back to selected velocity mode, press any velocity button, including zero.

 #GATE
 <a name="gate">